MohithVarun/Amazon-Clone/README.md

 # Amazon-Clone

-This is firstclone mini project
+This is firstclone mini project using html and css.